codeaskush/MIU-Exam-Collection/README.md

 A list of resources for Maharishi International University Exam [Compro]

+## Questions
+Questions are uploaded to the repository as pdf file, please download them to your machine.

 ## Description
 The examination will be written exam.
 You will be given 3 questions to solve within 2 hours.
 The examination result will be delivered via email.